THIS DATE IN HISTORY: March 18

 1892: Canada's sixth Governor General, Sir Frederick Arthur Stanley, proposes the creation of what will become the Stanley Cup.
 Ottawa wins the 1892 Ontario Hockey Association title, and Lord Stanley of Preston, unable to attend the March 18 banquet, sends a letter to Lieutenant Viscount Frederick Rudolph Lambart Kilcoursie, his aide-de-camp, to be read at the event.
 His proposal is met with tremendously positive reaction.
 The Cup is awarded for the first time in 1893.

-1967: While sitting out with a bruised shoulder, Detroit Red Wings legend Gordie Howe makes his NHL coaching debut (coach Sid Abel observes from the stands).
+1967: While sitting out with a bruised shoulder, Gordie Howe makes his NHL coaching debut with the Red Wings (coach Sid Abel observes from the stands).
 The Red Wings lose 5-3 to the Bruins at Olympia Stadium, and Howe returns to his regular role at right wing for the next game.

 1973: Bobby Orr scores a goal and has two assists to help the Bruins to a 7-1 win against the Atlanta Flames in Boston.
 The goal is the 600th point of his career; it comes in his 461st NHL game.

 Video: Bobby Orr revolutionized defensive position